ZSL 200 logo

 Water vole droppings

-Water vole droppings are oval, dark brown to green and completely odourless.
-They can be distinguished from rat droppings by their shape, as rat droppings have pointed ends.
-They often latrine on objects that protrude from the water like rocks and sandbags.
+Water vole droppings are “tic-tac” shaped, dark brown to green and completely odourless.
+They can be distinguished from rat droppings by their shape, as rat droppings have pointed ends compared to water voles which are blunt.
+They often latrine on objects that protrude from the water like rocks and woody debris.

 Water vole feeding signs